wordpress-mobile/GutenbergKit/README.md

 ## Production

-To build the React app for production and incorporate the changes in the `GutenbergKit` Swift module, run:
+To build the React app for production and incorporate the changes in the `GutenbergKit` Swift and Kotlin packages, run:

 ```
 make build
 ```

-Once it's done, the Swift package is ready to be published.
+Once it's done, the Swift and Kotlin packages are ready to publish.